 We know how it is.
-Every year you vow you'll make like the Ingrammers and come December transform your home into bloomin' Narnia, complete with lifesize Mr. Tumnus and a snow machine.
-But then comes Christmas shopping, work drinks, carol concerts, a never-ending string of Nativities and Mr. Tumnus seems like an unachievable goal.
+Every year you vow you'll make like the Instagrammers and come December transform your home into the North Pole, complete with a snow machine and mini villages.
+But then comes Christmas shopping, work parties, and ice skating dates and your winter wonderland seems like an unachievable goal.

-1. Keep the tree simple
+1. Keep your Christmas tree simple

-2. Go for low effort maximum effect
+2. Go for low effort maximum impact decorations

 4. Hang a wreath on the front door

 An obvious but super easy Christmas decorating idea is sticking a wreath on your front door.
 It tells everyone, "Look I'm organized, I'm festive, and I'm most certainly not procrastinating decorating inside or ticking off my Christmas list."